benrondeau/DevOps/README.md

 - Build script for dev, testing, production (deploy)
 - Build it right the first time, don't be lazy.
 - Checklist like http://a11yproject.com/checklist.html?
+- Create spec for what will be supported and not (browsers, devices, accessibility, etc.)

+### Front End Process
+1. Create branch for issue from `master`
+2. Setup dev environment
+- Launch VM's, open actual device browsers to URL
+3. Write code
+4. Add tests as I go
+5. Refer to PR checklist to ensure everything is being done correctly
+6. Create PR

 #### Testing
 - Code styles (CSS & JS)
 - Automated
 - Security testing (basic testing to ensure obvious things are covered)
+- Add frontend bug tracking (Sentry), backend tracking (New Relic)

 #### Process
 1. Issue created